Analytics Agent Answer Accuracy Improvement Best Practices

 |---|---|

-| Business rules | Table turnover rate = tables served / total tables; Average transaction value = revenue / customer count |
+| Business rules | Table turnover rate = tables served / total tables; average order value = revenue / customer count |

 | Code mapping | Store code A01 = Causeway Bay store, A02 = Mong Kok store |

-| Industry terms | Definitions of "dine-in", "takeaway", "table turnover", "preparation time" |
+| Industry terminology | Definitions of "dine-in", "delivery", "table turnover", "service time" |

 | Data definitions | "Valid orders" exclude refunded orders and test orders |

-| Analysis methods | Same-store growth only counts stores open for 12+ months |
+| Analysis methodology | Same-store growth counts only stores open for at least 12 months |

-| Common FAQ | "Why don't the report numbers match finance?" → Because the report excludes tax |
+| Common FAQ | "Why does report data not match accounting?" ā Because the report excludes tax |

-| Background info | In Q1 2026, the company adjusted stores: 3 new openings, 2 closures |
+| Background information | In Q1 2026 the company adjusted stores: 3 new openings, 2 closures |

-❌ Content NOT suitable for knowledge base:
+Content not suitable for the knowledge base:

 | Content Type | What to Use Instead |